• Disease Overview

 Affected populations

-The estimated number of people thought to have ALSP in the United States is 10,000 with similar estimates in Europe and Japan.
-Average age of diagnosis is 43 years old, but symptoms have been reported to occur in patients as young as 18, and 95% of ALSP patients start having symptoms before age 60.
-Both men and women are equally affected but symptoms usually appear earlier in women, at age 40 versus 47 for men.
+The estimated number of people in the U.S. thought to have ALSP due to variants in the CSF1R gene is 10,000 with similar estimates in Europe and Japan.
+More recent data suggest that this number is an underestimate.
+The average age of diagnosis of CSF1R-ALSP is 43 years old but symptoms have been reported to occur in people as young as 18, and 95% of people with ALSP start having symptoms before age 60.
+Males and females are equally affected but symptoms usually appear earlier in females, at age 40 versus 47 for males.
 Life expectancy ranges from 2 to over 30 years, with an average life expectancy of 8 years after symptom onset.

 • < Previous section